Northern Cyprus: 1983–present

 In recent years, the politics of reunification has dominated the island's affairs.
 The European Union decided in 2000 to accept Cyprus as a member, even if it was divided.
 This was due to their view of Rauf Denktaş, the pro-independence Turkish Cypriot President, as the main stumbling block, but also due to Greece threatening to block eastern EU expansion.
 It was hoped that Cyprus's planned accession into the European Union would act as a catalyst towards a settlement.
 In the time leading up to Cyprus becoming a member, a new government was elected in Turkey and Rauf Denktaş lost political power in Cyprus.
 In 2004, a United Nations–brokered peace settlement was presented in a referendum to both sides.
 The proposed settlement was opposed by both the president of Cyprus, Tassos Papadopoulos, and Turkish Cypriot president Rauf Denktaş; in the referendum, while 65% of Turkish Cypriots accepted the proposal, 76% of Greek Cypriots rejected it.
 As a result, Cyprus entered the European Union divided, with the effects of membership suspended for Northern Cyprus.

 Denktaş resigned in the wake of the vote, ushering in the pro-settlement Mehmet Ali Talat as his successor.
 However, the pro-settlement side and Mehmet Ali Talat lost momentum due to the ongoing embargo and isolation, despite promises from the European Union that these would be eased.
 As a result, the Turkish Cypriot electorate became frustrated.
 This led ultimately to the pro-independence side winning the general elections in 2009 and its candidate, former Prime Minister Derviş Eroğlu, winning the presidential elections in 2010.
 Although Eroğlu and his National Unity Party favours the independence of Northern Cyprus rather than reunification with the Republic of Cyprus, he is negotiating with the Greek Cypriot side towards a settlement for reunification.

 In 2011, Turkish Cypriots protested against economic reforms made by the Northern Cyprus and Turkish governments; see 2011 Turkish Cypriot demonstrations.

+In October 2020, Ersin Tatar, the candidate of the National Unity Party (UBP), was elected as the 5th president of the Turkish Republic of Northern Cyprus after winning the presidential elections against incumbent president Mustafa Akıncı.